Karthh/SampleRepo/README.md

 # SampleRepo
 A sample Repo for testing

-My Version of the Code
+My Version of the Code in Atom